IP Address Schema

 2.2. allow(list) / deny(list)

-In principal this is identical to the any type and also valid(item)
+In principal this is identical to the any type and also valid(item) and invalid(item) may be used

 but the matching is a way complexer.